New York State Department of Corrections and Community Supervision: Death row

 Prior to the 2007 repeal of the death penalty, the male death row was at the Clinton Correctional Facility and the female death row was at the Bedford Hills Correctional Facility.
 The execution chamber was located at the Green Haven Correctional Facility.
 Previously, inmates had been executed at the Sing Sing Correctional Facility.

 Capital punishment was banned following the U.S. Supreme Court's ruling declaring existing capital punishment statutes unconstitutional in Furman v.
 Georgia (1972), but was reinstated in New York in 1995 when Governor George Pataki signed a new statute into law, which provided for execution by lethal injection.
 On June 24, 2004, in the case People v.
 LaValle, the New York Court of Appeals struck down the statute as unconstitutional under the New York Constitution (at the time, only two individuals were under a sentence of death).
 Although seven individuals were sentenced to death, no one was executed, and the Court of Appeals later commuted the sentence of the final individual under a sentence of death in New York on October 23, 2007, in the case People v.
 John Taylor.
-In July 2008, Governor David Paterson ordered the removal of all execution equipment used to perform lethal injection and the closure of the execution chamber at Green Haven Correctional Facility.
+In July 2008, Governor David Paterson ordered the removal of all execution equipment used to perform lethal injection and the closure of the execution chamber at the Green Haven Correctional Facility.